kkemwal1998/Market_Research/README.md

   e) Model Deployment:

        -The model has been deployed on the testing dataset with the capability of predicting the outcome with an accuracy of 90%.

+       -Using Sigmoid Activation function, the model's accuracy has been increased to 97.74%.

-       -The prediction on the regression plot shows that the chances for the user to click on ads are higher.
+       -The prediction on the Model shows that the chances for the user to click on ads are higher.